(Description of the policy here)

 Now, is it possible to characterize disputes fairly?
 This is an empirical issue, not a philosophical one: can we edit articles so that all the major participants will be able to look at the resulting text, and agree that their views are presented accurately and as completely as the context permits?
 It may not be possible to describe all disputes with perfect objectivity, but it is an aim that thousands of editors strive towards every day.

-Now let's get to some really incriminating stuff.
+But just because neutrality in general is impossible doesn't mean you can't at least practice your own policy consistently and be roughly neutral about the major disputes of the times.
+Wikipedia doesn't.
+They have a very clear and consistent political bias.
 I did not specifically go looking for this, I accumulated these examples over about two weeks of occasionally landing on Wikipedia in my browsing, noting the really egregious ones in a text file, and eventually I decided I wanted to make an article about it all.
-In that short time I've found everything from personal libel and obviously false claims about basic storytelling psychology to blatant political propaganda.
+In that short time I've found everything from personal libel to blatant political propaganda.

 As a young Earth creationist and biblical inerrantist, Ham believes that the Book of Genesis is historical fact.
 Ham believes the age of the Universe to be about 6,000 years and asserts that Noah's flood occurred about 4,400 years ago in approximately 2348 BC.
 Astrophysical measurements and radiometric dating show that the age of the universe is about 13.8 billion years and the age of the Earth is about 4.5 billion years.
 Arguing that knowledge of evolution and the Big Bang require observation rather than inference, Ham urges asking scientists and science educators, "Were you there?"
 The Talk.origins archive responds that the evidence for evolution "was there," and that knowledge serves to determine what occurred in the past and when.
 "Were you there?" questions also invalidate creationism as science—an argument with which Ham himself agrees.